ChristinaLK/blog/content/pull-requests-magic.md

 git cherry-pick 007 008 009
 ~~~

+This will take the changes from those three commits, and place them on
+`updated-banana-peels`.

-See [this tutorial] (http://think-like-a-git.net/sections/rebase-from-the-ground-up/cherry-picking-explained.html) for more info.
+See [this tutorial](http://think-like-a-git.net/sections/rebase-from-the-ground-up/cherry-picking-explained.html) for more info.

 (Optional: [squash all your changes into one commit before cherry-pick](
 pull-requests-squash.html) )